JOSHUA CONYERS

 BIOGRAPHY

 Grammy-nominated baritone Joshua Conyers has been singled out by Opera News for his “deliciously honeyed baritone that would seduce anyone,” by The New York Times as having “a sonorous baritone” that “wheedled and seduced,” and by The Washington Post for giving a "show-stealing" performance.
-A native of The Bronx, NY, he is known for his captivating performances and recognized as one the promising young dramatic voices of today.
+A native of Bronx, NY, he has been hailed by critics for his performances of new and standard operatic works, as well as on concert stages in North America and internationally.
+Conyers' dedication and vision as an artist, educator, and advocate strives to propel the performing arts industry forward.

 CRITICAL ACCLAIM